August Belmont (1816-1890)

 I have the honor to acknowledge the receipt of your esteemed favor.
 The contents bear the stamp of that statesmanship & patriotism, which I know to have guided all your actions in all the trials, which this wicked rebellion has brought upon this once so happy country.

-On September 4, Belmont wrote President Lincoln to share negative correspondence from Europe and to urge the reinstatement of General George B. McClellan as head of the army: "The people are ready to bring every sacrifice for the restoration of the Union, but right or wrong they have lost confidence in the head of the War department.
+On September 4, Belmont wrote President Lincoln to share adverse correspondence from Europe and to urge the reinstatement of General George B. McClellan as head of the army after the Second Battle of Bull Run: "The people are ready to bring every sacrifice for the restoration of the Union, but right or wrong they have lost confidence in the head of the War department.
 They have seen the fearful results of the intermeddling of civilians in military affairs & they want to see an experienced soldier at the helm."18

 Although he was anxious to help President Lincoln in Europe, Belmont was also anxious to help the Democrats win the elections of 1862.
 He did this in part through part-ownership of the New York World edited by colleague Manton Marble.
 After Democrats won the governorship in 1862, Belmont organized the Society for the Diffusion of Political Knowledge to disseminate propaganda against Emancipation and the Lincoln Administration.
 "In addition, in his capacity as Democratic Party national chairman, Belmont began growing the cashiered General George McClellan to challenge Lincoln in 1864," wrote historians Edward G. Burrows and Mike Wallace.
 "After being fired, McClellan moved to New York City and began working with Chairman Belmont on building a presidential candidacy.
 He took with him as his aide Lieutenant George Armstrong Custer, who now received his first introduction to the financial, political and journalistic elite of the metropolis."19